NewValleyChurch/NewValleyChurch.github.io/pages/sound/dsp_wiring_diagram.md

----
-title: Rave 522UA DSP Wiring Diagram
-keywords: diagram, wiring, dsp
-summary: "Diagram for the DSP"
-sidebar: main_sidebar
-permalink: dsp_wiring_diagram.html
-folder: sound
-toc: false
-categories: diagrams
----

-## QSC [Rave 522ua](RAVE522UA.HTML) Digital Signal Processor Wiring Diagram
+## QSC [Rave 522ua](https://github.com/NewValleyChurch/Infrastructure-docs/blob/master/Worship-Ministries/Sound/Audio%20Hardware/DSP-Wiring-Diagram.md) Digital Signal Processor Wiring Diagram

-The [Rave 522ua](RAVE522UA.HTML) is a rack mounted digital audio router and signal processor.
+The [Rave 522ua](https://github.com/NewValleyChurch/Infrastructure-docs/blob/master/Worship-Ministries/Sound/Audio%20Hardware/DSP-Wiring-Diagram.md) is a rack mounted digital audio router and signal processor.
 Every bit of audio that we produce at New Valley passes through this box and is sent to one of many locations.

 There are currently 3 inputs and 6 outputs being utilized.